Bruins score 3 unanswered goals in 3rd, beat Sabres 5-2

 UP NEXT

-The Bruins host the Sabres again on Saturday in the eighth and final meeting between the two clubs this season.
+The Bruins host the Sabres again on Saturday in the eighth and final meeting between the clubs this season.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports